RobTrew/tree-tools/posts/extensions/scripts/_posts/2013-01-09-export-to-OPML-or-Omni-script.md

 ---
 layout: default
-title: Export to OPTML or Omni Script
+title: Export to OPML or Omni – Script
 description: Use this script to export to OPML or Omni app formats.
 ---